LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 - Select the Framework as `Next.js`
 - Click `Deploy`
   ![](https://i.imgur.com/rFsQpo7.png)
+- Now you can see your deployed website by going to your dashboard, selecting your project, and copying the domain from there!

+Share this domain with everyone on discord and lets all play the game together 🚀🚀🚀🚀

+## Completion

-- Make sure you copy the `Queries (HTTP)` link from The Graph and select `The Graph` from the dropdown before submitting the link to pass the level!
+Make sure you copy the `Queries (HTTP)` link from The Graph and select `The Graph` from the dropdown before submitting the link to pass the level!

 The link should look like this :
 ![Queries HTTP Link](https://i.imgur.com/ekQvnwa.png)